YoungDubbyDu/LLM-Agent-Optimization/README.md

 # LLM-Agent-Optimization
-This is the reading list for the survey "A Survey of LLM-based Agents Optimization", which systematically explores optimization techniques for enhancing LLM-based agents.
+This is the reading list for the survey **"A Survey of LLM-based Agents Optimization" ([Paper Link](https://arxiv.org/abs/2503.12434))**, which systematically explores various optimization techniques for enhancing LLM-based agents.
 The survey categorizes existing works into parameter-driven optimization, parameter-free optimization, datasets and benchmarks, and real-world applications.
 We will keep adding papers and improving the list.
 Any suggestions and PRs are welcome!

 <div align="center">